TS-7553-V2-Sandbox

 |---|---|---|

-| Solid On | Off | The kernel has booted and the system is running. |
+| Solid On | Off | The device has booted and the system is running. |

 | Off | Solid On | The unit has powered on and is in the bootloader. |

 | On for 10s, off for 100ms, and repeating | On for 10s, off for 100ms, and repeating | The watchdog is continuously resetting the board.
 This happens when the system cannot find a valid boot device, or the watchdog is otherwise not being fed.
-This is normally fed by the kernel once a valid boot media has started.
+This is normally fed once a valid boot media has started.
 See the Watchdog Timer section for more details. |

 | Off | Off | The device is unable to boot.
 Typically either it is not being supplied with enough voltage, or the unit has been otherwise damaged.
 If a stable voltage is being provided and the supply is capable of providing at least 1A to the unit, an RMA is suggested. |